rust-lang/reference/src/items/external-blocks.md

 External blocks provide _declarations_ of items that are not _defined_ in the current crate and are the basis of Rust's foreign function interface.
-Using items declared in external blocks is `unsafe`.
+Using items declared in external blocks is only allowed in an `unsafe` context.

 Two kind of item _declarations_ are allowed in external blocks:
 [functions] and [statics].